NitishTongia/testing/README.md

 - Event hooks allow integration with UIs or monitoring systems
 - Error codes and state management for reliability
 - Easily add new request types or elevator features

-## Contributing
-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.
-For major changes, open an issue first to discuss your ideas.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or feedback, contact Nitish Tongia or open an issue on GitHub.

 ## Troubleshooting & FAQ
 - **Compilation errors**: Ensure you are using C++17 or newer and all required headers are included.